 This post may contain affiliate links.
 Please see disclaimer for details.

-Goal #1: Shorten her midday naps
+Goal #1: Shorten my daughter’s midday naps

-- Talk to her in her sleep
+- Talk to her during her naps

 - Touch her cheeks